facsiaginsa/gazmin-streetfood/README.md

 Now you can access the App from ``http://localhost:8080``

+You can use our demo login:
+- username: coba@test.com
+- password: cobatest

 ## Deployment

 To make deploys work, you need to create free account on [Redis Cloud](https://redis.info/try-free-dev-to)